hash-bash/Payment-Form-using-HTML-and-CSS/README.md

-# Payment Form using HTML, Javascript and CSS
+# Payment Form using HTML and CSS
 Frontend webpage for payment form created using HTML and CSS.

-The webpage is active at: https://hash-bash.github.io/Payment-Form-using-HTML-JS-and-CSS/index.html
+The webpage is active at: https://hash-bash.github.io/Payment-Form-using-HTML-and-CSS/index.html